 My license requires me to do continuing education.
 But, I love learning and always have more continuing education credits than I need!
-I recently attended a multiple day conference in D.C., which was fabulous.
+I recently attended a multiple day conference in the District of Columbia, which was fabulous.
 It included a variety of great topics to choose from and leaders in the field.
 Also, since I am an adjunct professor, I stay up to date with many topics by preparing for my class.

 Scholarships for Psychology Majors

 Psychology students have access to a variety of field-specific scholarships.
-In addition to the scholarships highlighted on BestColleges.com, review the associate, bachelor's, master's, and doctoral scholarships below.
+In addition to the scholarships highlighted on BestColleges, review the associate, bachelor's, master's, and doctoral scholarships below.

 Psychology Scholarships for Associate Degree Students

-Who Can Apply: This scholarship is awarded to high school, adult, and community college students pursuing a psychology associate degree.
+Who Can Apply: Awarded by Niche, this scholarship is awarded to high school, adult, and community college students pursuing any degree, including a psychology associate degree.
 Recipients can apply the funding toward tuition, books, or other education-related costs.

-Who Can Apply: This award supports students who are currently or plan to study psychology at a community college.
+Who Can Apply: This award supports students who are currently studying or plan to study at a community college.
 Applicants must answer two essay questions.

-Who Can Apply: This scholarship supports students who plan to pursue an associate degree in a health-related area.
+Who Can Apply: This scholarship supports students who plan to pursue an undergraduate degree in a health-related area.
 Applicants must be Vermont residents planning to work in the state.

 Psychology Scholarships for Bachelor's Degree Students

-Who Can Apply: The APA offers these awards for undergraduate or graduate students who are a member of Psi Chi.
+Who Can Apply: The APA offers awards for undergraduate students who are a member of Psi Chi.
 Applications are due by April 15, and the awards are presented at the annual APA convention.

 Who Can Apply: This award supports undergraduate and graduate psychology students who plan to work in relationship counseling.
 Applicants must write an essay on the psychology of online dating and must submit applications by June 30.

-Who Can Apply: This award supports undergraduate psychology students in their sophomore or junior year who plan to use their degree to serve the Native American population.
-Applicants must be Native American or Alaska Native.
+Who Can Apply: This award supports undergraduate students in their sophomore or junior year who plan to use their degree to help improve health outcomes of the Native American population.
+Applicants must be Native American or Alaska Natives.